Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/redirecting-a-web-page.md

   - php
 ---

-Today we are going to look at the concept of redirecting a web page.
+Today we will look at the concept of redirecting a web page.
 We can use redirects for several purposes.
-Being but not limited too:
+Being but not limited to:

 - changing domain [abc.com is now def.com]
 - changing the page [page-a is now page-b]
 - thank you page to homepage [/thanks to /] (mainly after x seconds)

-There are many ways of doing this; we will be covering a couple of examples in this article.
+There are many ways of doing this; we will cover a couple of examples in this article.

 > Note: There are more ways of doing this than described in this article alone.